jvincze84/jvincze84.github.io/docs/Get_Started_With_Portainer.md

 wget https://openebs.github.io/charts/openebs-lite-sc.yaml
 ```

 And remove the second StorageClass (openebs-device).
-Or you can use this snipplet:
+Or you can use this snippet:

 ```bash